top of page

 I was the car worth last pennies

-driving you clear out of a town that never saw you,
+speeding you clear out the town that never saw you,

 in the front passenger seat